canonical/charmed-5g/docs/tutorials/mastering.md

 ## 2. Create Virtual Machines

-To complete this tutorial, you will need seven virtual machines with access to the networks as follows.
+To complete this tutorial, you will need seven virtual machines with access to the networks as follows:

 | Machine                              | CPUs | RAM | Disk | Networks                       |
 |--------------------------------------|------|-----|------|--------------------------------|